List of tornadoes striking downtown areas of large cities: Asia

-Most of Asia has no default tornado strength measurement system (though Japan has been known to use the Fujita Scale in the past), so the storms here will be listed using the Fujita Scale.
+Most of Asia has no default tornado strength measurement system (though Japan has been known to use the Fujita Scale in the past), so the storms here are listed using the Fujita Scale.

-Notable absences
+Notable omissions

-The 1985 Barrie Tornado that struck Barrie, Ontario would be listed here, had it struck today.
-It is not listed, however, since the town's population was under 50,000 at the time.
-The tornado that hit Grand Valley, Ontario is not listed for similar reasons.
-Similarly, the 1999 Oklahoma tornado outbreak that spawned the deadly F5 tornado which struck Oklahoma City and some of its suburbs, including Moore and Midwest City, is not listed because it did not reach the downtown core of Oklahoma City.
+The 1999 Oklahoma tornado outbreak that spawned the deadly F5 tornado which struck Oklahoma City and some of its suburbs, including Moore and Midwest City, is not listed because it did not reach the downtown core of Oklahoma City.
 The 2013 Moore tornado is also not included for the same reason.

-Similarly, the downtown areas of two then-small towns (now large cities) in North Carolina were struck during the 1884 Enigma outbreak: Concord and Cary.
+The downtown areas of two then-small towns (now large cities) in North Carolina were struck during the 1884 Enigma outbreak: Concord and Cary.
 Downtown Concord was struck a second time by a tornado in May 1936.

-The 1987 Edmonton Tornado is likewise not listed because it struck industrial parks, trailer parks, and suburban areas, and was far away from Edmonton's downtown core.
+The 1987 Edmonton Tornado is not listed because it struck industrial parks, trailer parks, and suburban areas, and was far away from Edmonton's downtown core.
 The "Oak Lawn tornado" of April 21, 1967 which killed 33 people, mostly those in rush hour traffic at a busy intersection, and moved across southern Chicago onto Lake Michigan is not included because it missed the downtown core.
 Most recently, the 2008 Memphis tornado on February 5, 2008, also missed the downtown area (by a significant distance).

 The Flint–Worcester tornado outbreak sequence in 1953 produced several tornadoes that struck metropolitan areas.
 However, none of the tornadoes hit downtown areas, moving through areas just north or west of the city cores.
 Therefore, these twisters are not included.

-The 1998 tornado that hit Spencer, South Dakota, killing six people, the 2000 tornado that hit a campground, killing 12 people, the 2007 tornado that hit Greensburg, Kansas, killing 11 people, the Elie, Manitoba tornado that hit Elie, Manitoba in 2007 with no fatalities, and the 2009 tornado that hit Durham, Ontario, killing one person, are not listed because none of these tornadoes hit a metropolitan area that had a population higher than 50,000.
-The Southern Ontario tornado outbreak of 2005 that hit Toronto was not confirmed and is therefore not listed.
+Tornado-warned supercells have moved into cities, including Toronto in August 2005 and Chicago in July 2023, however only storms that produced confirmed tornadoes in downtown city centers are included.